-Figure 4.17 Log result file after the simulation was completed
+Figure 4-17 Log result file after the simulation was completed

 Notice that in the result folder, there are two sets of output files for the two vessels respectively.
 To inspect the model results, you can plot the vessel motions on MIKE Zero Plot Composer.
 As the two vessels are moored to each other, the surge responses are similar between them.
-However, Vessel 1 is predicted to have larger roll than Vessel 2.
+However, Vessel 1 is predicted to have larger roll than Vessel 2 and Vessel 2 a larger sway than Vessel 1.

-Figure 4.18 Time series of vessel motions for Vessel 1 and Vessel 2
+Figure 4-18 Time series of vessel motions for Vessel 1 and Vessel 2